 A big part of premature ejaculation is a kind of performance anxiety aspect to it.

-Whether a biological cause initiates it, follow up instances are infused with a fear of the same.
+Whether or not a biological cause initiates it, follow up instances are infused with a fear of the same.
+Fear.

 There's a great proxy for premature ejaculation in terms of social anxiety.